Alternative Fuel Vehicle (AFV) Certification on I-85 High Occupancy Toll (HOT) Lanes

 Important Update Regarding the Expiration of Toll Free Benefits for Peach Pass Certified AFV/EV Customers:

-The federal exemption allowing certified Alternative Fuel Vehicles (AFVs), including electric vehicles, to ride toll free in the I-85 High Occupancy Toll (HOT) Lanes will expire at 11:59 pm on September 29, 2025.
+The federal exemption allowing certified Alternative Fuel Vehicles (AFVs), including electric vehicles, to ride toll free in the I-85 High Occupancy Toll (HOT) Lanes expired at 11:59 pm on September 29, 2025.

-This change, based on 23 United States Code 166(b), means that starting September 30, 2025, all electric vehicles and other AFVs, regardless of whether they were Peach Pass certified AFVs, traveling in the nation’s high occupancy toll lanes including Georgia’s I-85 HOT Lanes must now pay tolls.
-Peach Pass certified AFV customers are strongly recommended to log into their Peach Pass accounts and confirm that their payment methods are current and active before tolls are charged starting September 30, 2025, to avoid receiving a violation notice.
+This change, based on 23 United States Code 166(b), means that as of September 30, 2025, all electric vehicles and other AFVs, regardless of whether they were Peach Pass certified AFVs, traveling in the nation’s high occupancy toll lanes, including Georgia’s I-85 HOT Lanes, must now pay tolls.
+Peach Pass AFV customers are strongly recommended to log into their Peach Pass accounts and confirm that their payment methods are current and active to avoid receiving a violation notice.

 Toll Free Benefits Option for AFV/EVs